RillingDev/lightdash/README.md

 ## Introduction

-An utility library written in TypeScript designed to be lightweight and modern.
-It's heavily inspired by lodash and underscore, but with the goal to be as small and fast as possible.
+An extensive collection of utility functions written in TypeScript, designed to be lightweight and modern.
+It's heavily inspired by lodash and underscore, but with the goal to be tiny and as fast as possible.
 It is completely written from scratch with the latest ES8 features.

 **[Docs](https://felixrilling.github.io/lightdash/)**

-Importing the modules you want from the file fitting your environment (`lightdash.common.js` for commonjs/node or `lightdash.esm.js` for ES modules) is recommended to drastically reduce file size by only using functions actually needed.
+Importing the modules you want from the file fitting your environment (`lightdash.esm.js` for ES modules or `lightdash.common.js` for commonjs/node) is highly recommended to drastically reduce file size by only including the functions actually needed.

 ## Usage